Yard Waste Disposal Guidelines

 New Weekly Collection Schedule – Effective October 6, 2025

-Starting October 6, 2025, garbage, yard waste, and recycling will all be collected once per week on the same day.
+Garbage, yard waste, and recycling is now collected once per week on the same day.

-Each material type will be picked up separately, but all collections will occur on your designated collection day.
+Each material type is picked up separately, but all collections now occur on your designated collection day.

 What to Expect: